AgonConsole8/agon-docs/docs/GPIO.md

 # What is GPIO

 GPIO, or General Purpose Input and Output, is typically an electrical interface on a computer that is not dedicated to a single task.
 On the Agon this is exposed as a series of pins for the user to interface to.
-This might be for input controls, such as a joystick or buttons, or outputs to control your Christmas tree lights...
+This might be for input controls, such as a joystick or buttons, motion sensors, or outputs to control your Christmas tree lights, send data to other displays, microprocessors, or even connect to the internet.

 ## GPIO Pinouts